cunniblockchain/cunnicore/README.md

 What is Cunni?
 -------------

-Cunni is an experimental digital currency that enables instant, private payments to anyone, anywhere in the world.
-Cunni uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Cunni Core is the name of the open source software which enables the use of this currency.
+Cunni is an experimental digital currency.

 For more information read the original Cunni whitepaper.